Visas

 For some clients even if the case is not winnable at the AAT we might still be able to work out a plan to help.

-Tips For Choosing The Right Agent / Lawyer
+Tips for Choosing the Right Agent / Lawyer

 • Being called a lawyer or a registered migration agent is not enough!
 Just like in any industry some people are terrific at their job and others terrible.
-Don’t trust the title investigate the person.
+Don’t trust the title, investigate the person.

 • When you are signing up check if you are choosing a firm or an agent.
 Some big firms pass their file to several agents causing a lot of stress for clients.